-Coffee vs Tea: Beyond Caffeine
+Coffee vs Tea: Is Caffeine Really the Best Option?

 The question of coffee vs tea is one I’ve asked myself often.
 Usually, this question comes to me when I am on my third cup of coffee, fifth cup of tea, or when my hands have sweat running down them and yet my brain is still foggy.
 Caffeine tolerance can be frustrating, and may lead to overconsumption.

 If this is you, comparing tea vs. coffee will not get you very far.
 The fermented leaves of Camellia sinensis and the roasted beans of Coffea arabica both contain caffeine as their primary active alkaloid.
-If you have a massive caffeine tolerance, or you react poorly to caffeine in general, switching between these two options is unlikely to make much difference.

 Caffeine has been incredibly impactful, and I do not intend to run its good name through the dirt.
 But as Aristotle cautioned two millennia ago: “all things in moderation.”
 Caffeine is good, but it’s possible to get too much of a good thing.